@CalFootball | @CalCoachDykes

 As offensive coordinator and quarterbacks coach at Arizona for three seasons from 2007-09, Dykes helped the Wildcats to the 2008 Las Vegas Bowl and 2009 Holiday Bowl after having not reached the postseason for 10 years.
 Arizona posted marks of 8-5 both seasons and tied for second in what was then the Pac-10 in 2009 with a 6-3 league record.

 Prior to his tenure at Arizona, Dykes spent seven seasons at his alma mater, Texas Tech, serving as receivers coach from 2000-04 and adding the title of co-offensive coordinator from 2005-06.
 The Red Raiders made seven straight postseason appearances and won 56 games during the span, including four postseason victories in the Tangerine, Houston, Holiday and Insight bowls over his last five seasons.
-In his final campaign at Texas Tech, the Red Raiders ranked No. 3 nationally in passing offense (369.5 ypg) and sixth in total offense (447.9 ypg).
-In 2006, Dykes received the Mike Campbell Top Assistant Coach Award from the All-American Football Foundation, the same year he was recognized as one of the top 25 recruiters in the country by Rivals.
+In 2006, Dykes received the Mike Campbell Top Assistant Coach Award from the American Football Coaches Association, the same year he was recognized as one of the top 25 recruiters in the country by Rivals.

 Dykes began his collegiate coaching career with a two-year stint at Navarro College in Corsicana, Texas, from 1995-96.
 He also was a baseball assistant at Monahans High School in Texas in 1994 and a football assistant at Pearce High School outside Dallas in 1995.